Can You Drink Protein Shakes While Pregnant? Recipes & Tips

 Beyond possibly containing hidden sugars and empty calories, milk-based proteins can cause stomach trouble for those who have sensitivities to dairy—the last thing you may need to add to your list of pregnancy symptoms.

-And because dietary supplements are not regulated by the FDA, it’s possible that protein powders could contain harmful ingredients.
+Because dietary supplements are not regulated by the FDA, it’s possible that some protein powders could contain harmful ingredients.

 According to this report by the non-profit organization Clean Label Project, some protein products on the market have detectable levels of lead, cadmium, and BPA—all of which can be harmful to both you and your baby.